Relec Electronics Ltd Terms and Conditions

 2. Basis of contract

 2.1.
-These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course
+These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.2.
 The Order constitutes an offer by the Customer to purchase the Goods in accordance with these Conditions.
-The Customer is responsible for ensuring that the terms of the Order and
+The Customer is responsible for ensuring that the terms of the Order, and any applicable Specification submitted by the Customer, are complete and accurate.

 2.3.
 The Order shall only be deemed to be accepted on the earlier when the Supplier issues a written Acknowledgment of Order at which point the Contract shall come into existence.

 2.4.
 The Contract constitutes the entire agreement between the parties.
-The Customer acknowledges that it has not relied on any statement, promise, representation, assurance or
+The Customer acknowledges that it has not relied on any statement, promise, representation, assurance or warranty made or given by or on behalf of the Supplier which is not set out in the Contract.

-produced for the sole purpose of giving an approximate idea of the Goods described in them.
+2.5.
+Any samples, drawings, descriptive matter, or advertising produced by the Supplier and any descriptions or illustrations contained in the Supplier’s catalogues, brochures or website are produced for the sole purpose of giving an approximate idea of the Goods described in them.
 They shall not form part of the Contract or have any contractual force.

 3. Goods